smcalilly/smcalilly.github.io/_posts/2024-04-13-cindy-lee-jubilee.md

 I said, "i don't think twitter is a good place for either of us to explain our ideas. i'm curious to read a blog post about what you're trying to say."
 And he responded, "that's the full extent of the idea right there, it's just a way of looking at it and maybe making it easier to digest" and I said I would write a blog post about my ideas.

 I disagree with thinking about *Diamond Jubilee* as a discography or piecing up this work of art so it is easier to digest, like a product from the music industry, where Cindy Lee never existed until [today when Pitchfork gave them a rave review](https://pitchfork.com/reviews/albums/cindy-lee-diamond-jubilee/).
 Yet Cindy Lee uses some of these ideas to make their art.
-They eschew the industry and still fuck around with what the industry created, which is 30% more interesting than my original idea, which makes it 130% more interesting than Perpetua's idea, which equals 1.3 if you move over the decimals, which means nothing to art.
+They eschew the industry and still play with what the industry created, which is 30% more interesting than my original idea, which makes it 130% more interesting than Perpetua's idea, which equals 1.3 if you move over the decimals, which means nothing to art.
 And also this isn't my idea, because I heard it in the artwork.

 Here is my art interpretation, which I believe is fan fiction.
 I mean, goddamn, every single piece of music that has ever been made in the past 500 years might have a note included in this album.
 That's an exaggeration, but if you listen to the entire 2 hour album, multiple times, like at least a 10 hour commitment, you will find a unified work with musical motifs/themes/rhythms/grooves/melodies that weave in and out throughout the entire piece of work.
 It's like a melodic or rhythmic or poetic fingerprint.
 This is most obvious with the outro loop that appears prominently near the beginning with "All I Want Is You",  "Wild One",  "Flesh Blood" (with the speed up that might be one of the album's major shifts?), middle with "Realistik Heaven", and very end with "24/7 Heaven".  ("Dallas" sounds like Elvis btw.)
 My god, fuck!, this does not need to be separated.
 There is even an 18th century seeming choral thing with "Le Machiniste Fantome" bridging the gap into modernity (cannot think of where this comes from right now but it's deep in my choir boy self who learned to sing at a church).
 These shifts that feel like different albums are the elements of storytelling and mood.
 And I haven't hardly listened to the lyrics, will probably get into that in a couple of years after I've heard all of the notes and silence.